nebari-dev/nebari-docs/docs/docs/community/team-structure.md

 ### Owners

 A private and small subset of the Core team who have organization-level privileges for [`nebari-dev`](https://github.com/nebari-dev).
-While decisions are made by the the entire Core team, the Owners group have relevant permissions to implement certain decision like adding new team members.
+While decisions are made by the entire Core team, the Owners group has relevant permissions to implement certain decision like adding new team members.

 ### Conduct

 Community members responsible for upholding and enforcing Nebari's Code of Conduct.
 This team is documented in the [Nebari governance repository](https://github.com/nebari-dev/governance/blob/main/code-of-conduct/coc_enforcement.md#the-code-of-conduct-committee).
-At least one members of this team should also be in the Nebari Core team, and all members should be trained to handle CoC reports with care.
+At least one member of this team should also be in the Nebari Core team, and all members should be trained to handle CoC reports with care.

 ### Emeritus core